Looking for the best keto cookie recipes?

-That recipe uses a keto chocolate called Lily’s, which is sweetened with stevia instead of sugar.
+That recipe uses a low-carb chocolate chip brand called Lily’s, which is sweetened with stevia instead of sugar.
 You can find Lily’s at most grocery stores and online at Amazon.

 Thumbprint cookies are like sugar cookies except you (or your kids) get to create a well for delicious flavor additions by simply pressing your thumb into the cookie batter.

 So using a low-carb, gluten-free shortbread base, Maya from Wholesome Yum pours a decadent sugar-free caramel sauce in the thumbprint center and tops this with roasted pecan and a keto chocolate drizzle.

 That’s how you create these drool-worthy turtle cookies everyone at your next cookie swap will be fighting over.

 While it looks like an off-limits treat on the outside, in reality, it’s the perfect way to enjoy a sweet cookie without kicking yourself out of ketosis.